Kaltsoon/data-management-and-databases/slides/12-database-transactions/database-transactions.md

 - From the end user's point of view, for processing a _business transaction_ one or more use cases can be defined for the application and implemented as _user transactions_
 - A single user transaction may involve multiple _database transactions_ (SQL transactions)
-- A database transaction can involve multiple database operations, such as retrieving, creating or updating data in the database
+- A database transaction commonly involves _multiple database operations_, such as retrieving, creating or updating data in the database

 ---